- Key Takeaways

 Part 5.
 Advantages of lithium batteries

-- High energy density: Compact and lightweight.
+- High energy density: Ideal for compact systems.

 Mechanical batteries